billycychan/clari_gen/README.md

 ClariGen is a multi-model pipeline for detecting ambiguous queries and generating clarifications.
 It leverages both small and large language models to identify ambiguity, classify its type, and generate clarifying questions or reformulations.
 The system is designed for research and practical applications in information retrieval, conversational AI, and question answering.

 ## Features
-- **Ambiguity Detection:** Uses a small LLM to detect if a query is ambiguous.
+- **Ambiguity Detection:** Uses a small, efficient LLM to quickly detect if a query is ambiguous.
-- **Ambiguity Classification:** Classifies the type of ambiguity using a large LLM.
+- **Ambiguity Classification & Clarification:** Simultaneously classifies the ambiguity type and generates a clarifying question using a large LLM.
-- **Clarification Generation:** Generates clarifying questions or reformulated queries.
+- **Query Reformulation:** Reformulates the original query based on the user's response.
+- **Interactive Confirmation:** Allows users to review and confirm the reformulated query.
+- **Flexible Strategies:** Supports multiple prompting strategies for clarification (Standard, Chain-of-Thought, Vanilla).
 - **Interactive CLI and Web UI:** Run interactively in the terminal or via a Streamlit web app.
 - **API Access:** FastAPI backend for programmatic access.